onofriojose/rogue-invaders/README.md

-# Nova Starship Survivor
+# Rogue Invaders Survivor

-Nova Starship Survivor is a browser-based survivor shooter built with React, TypeScript, and the HTML5 Canvas API.
+Rogue Invaders Survivor is a browser-based survivor shooter built with React, TypeScript, and the HTML5 Canvas API.

 ## Current Features